MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - Allow users to save their decision to launch an external protocol for a specific site.
 Users can configure the [ExternalProtocolDialogShowAlwaysOpenCheckbox]( https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#externalprotocoldialogshowalwaysopencheckbox) policy to enable or disable this feature.

 - Users can set Microsoft Edge as their default browser directly from Microsoft Edge **Settings**.
-This makes it easier for users to change their default browser, within the context of the browser itself, instead of having to search through the operating system settings.
+This capability makes it easier for users to change their default browser, within the context of the browser itself, instead of having to search through the operating system settings.
 To use this feature, go to *edge://settings/defaultBrowser* and click **Make default**.

 - Several DevTools updates, including new remote debugging support, UI improvements, and more.
-For more details, see [What's New In DevTools (Microsoft Edge 83)](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools).
+For more information, see [What's New In DevTools (Microsoft Edge 83)](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools).

 ### Policy updates